Study Program Doctorate

 strengthen conservation and sustainable development efforts.

-Through this mandate, the KVT Doctoral Program serves as a center of excellence for
+Through this mandate, the KVT Doctoral Program serves as a Centre of Excellence for

 scientific advancement, applied research, and policy innovation in tropical biodiversity